Controversial Reddit communities: Free speech rationale

 In 2011, the site's general manager, Erik Martin, stated that Reddit would not ban communities solely for featuring controversial content.
 He noted that "having to stomach occasional troll [sub]reddits like r/picsofdeadkids or morally questionable [sub]reddits like r/jailbait are part of the price of free speech on a site like this."
 He argued that it is not Reddit's place to censor its users.

 Similarly, the site's former CEO, Yishan Wong, argued that Reddit should not ban distasteful subreddits because, as a platform, it should serve the ideals of free speech.
 Critics responded that Reddit had not been consistent in following its free speech philosophy.
 In a 2015 discussion on the site's content policy, founder Steve Huffman stated that "neither Alexis [Ohanian] nor I created Reddit to be a bastion of free speech".
+Users were to quick to point out that only three years ago, Alexis Ohanian had used that very phrase in a Forbes interview to describe the site.

 When it banned r/The_Donald in 2020, Reddit expanded upon the kinds of content it was willing to ban, implementing new rules that directly prohibit hate speech.
 The following year, despite moderator criticism, Reddit vowed to allow conversations that "question or disagree with popular consensus" regarding the COVID-19 pandemic: "dissent is a part of Reddit and the foundation of democracy."
 Reddit did eventually ban r/NoNewNormal after moderator protests, but the ban was leveled for unduly influencing other communities, not for promoting misinformation.